 Obtaining radon testing is one of the most important steps you can take to protect the health of your family when buying a home.
-Radon studies estimate that 1 out of 4 homes in the Mid-Columbia area has elevated levels of radon that should be mitigated.
+Radon studies estimate that 1 out of 4 homes in the Mid-Columbia area have elevated levels of radon that should be mitigated.
 It can be relatively easy to mitigate radon if discovered in your new home, but it’s best to get a professional test done before closing your real estate transaction so you’ll be able to negotiate the costs of mitigation into your purchase agreement.

 What Is radon?